 At this point you should already know whether or not you want to read this journal through to the end.
-There is nothing I can add that will fix, improve on, or even justify the above summary.
+There is nothing I can add that will fix, improve on, or even justify the above summary, nor would I be interested in doing so.
 For all of you who intend to leave: I respect you.
 Perhaps even more than I respect myself at the moment.
 For the rest of us: I’ve maaaaade popcorn!

 Before we go any further, though, this is the first time on the blog that I think I should put up a Content Warning.
 Beyond the preteen girl with a Crystal shoved up her ass, and the camera that continues to linger on her, which definitely counts in its own right, we also have to account for unrelated nudity and gore, namely a lot of blood, child death and (highlight to read) an exposed human brain.
 We good?
 Great. (more…)

 This shot is probably intended to mirror the one between Sora and Kairi during the Night of Fate.

 Roxas arrives at The Usual Spot, where his friends are all chatting and laughing.
 Roxas starts to say hello, but they don’t respond, and when he tries to get their attention his hand goes right through, and they vanish.
 The game returns control of you in total silence, it’s a wonderful moment as you realize the worst.
 The narrative told you that there was going to be a big hunt tomorrow, that there were two days left in summer vacation, that it was going to be day 6 out of a full week of 7… and they were all misleading you from realizing that the hammer would fall on day 6, instead.
 And you know—you just know—that the hammer will land the moment you finish saving and step outside the door.
 The sense of dread is wonderful. (more…)